Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Ensure the arbitration agreement clearly outlines procedures, confidentiality, and enforcement provisions.

-- Take advantage of local resources such as counseling and mediation services to address underlying issues.
+- Take advantage of local resources including local businesses to address underlying issues.

 - Stay informed about Missouri’s legal requirements to ensure compliance.